mikebstudy/PMC_01_ToDoList/Readme.md

-# ToDoList project
+# 01.ToDoList project
 - Based on Python Mega Course (by Ardit Sulce)
   - First 20 lessons on building a Todo List app
   - Includes command line, desktop GUI , and web versions

 - Three separate implementations
-  - course.C is from working the lessons
+  - course_C is from working the lessons
-  - mikeb.M is enhanced implementation based on my own ideas and those of others on the internet
+  - mikeb_M is enhanced implementation based on my own ideas and those of others on the internet
-  - ChatGTP.A is experiments in generating code similiar to course.C and mikeb.M
+  - ChatGTP_A is experiments in generating code similiar to course.C and mikeb.M
   - (C,M,A - are the letters that proceed git commit comments and correspond to the respective implementations)

 - Github repo: https://github.com/mikebstudy/PMC.01.ToDoList
   - each version is in its own folder

-## course.C
+## course_C
 - Versions from course first 20 lessons
 - Not all lessons were viewed, just enough to get the gist and do the projects